NSPCC revamps learning strategy, with child wellbeing at its heart

 Improvements in EDI initiatives: The NSPCC’s mandatory unconscious bias training was launched in 2020 and has since seen a 99% completion rate.
 The NSPCC also adopted a 360 appraisal for its leaders whereby feedback is given on their inclusive leadership behaviours.
 This feedback then forms part of their annual performance review, incentivising progress and creating leaders who listen and learn.

-Shortened timeline for ChildLine induction training: The previous induction training model was localised and resource heavy.
-Instead, the NSPCC centralised its model to deliver training that was of a higher quality, more digestible and slashed delivery timeframes.
+Shortened timeline for ChildLine induction training: The previous induction training model was localised and resource-heavy.
+Instead, the NSPCC centralised its model to deliver training that was of higher quality, more digestible and slashed delivery timeframes.
 Volunteers can now complete training online at times to suit them.
 A Volunteer Hub was also created to inspire a learning community amongst volunteers.

 Increased workforce engagement: An emotional resilience course delivered by training partners LEVELheaded has so far been completed by over 629 staff members, with one employee claiming it was “one of the most useful workshops” they had ever taken part in.
 Supporting people to build their resilience toolkit is an important part of the people development wellness approach at the NSPCC, and 94% of employees said they were aware of the tools and resources available to support them.
 This includes an open-source mindfulness platform created by Cognitive Behavioural Hypnotherapist Alex James.